-COMM 7001 (Foundations of Communication I) must be successfully completed by all master's students, who must register for it their first semester of study.
+COMM 7001 (Foundations of Communication I) must be successfully completed by all master's students, who must register for it each semester of their first year of study.
 COMM 6090 (Communication Pedagogy) is also required of all students during their first Fall semester.
-Master's students are required to take one methods course, to be determined in collaboration with and approved by the supervisory committee; as a general guide, the method course is ideally determined by the focus of a student's study and interests developed after their first semester and in consultation with his/her advisor and committee.
+Master's students are required to take one methods course, to be determined in collaboration with and approved by the supervisory committee; as a general guide, the method course is ideally determined by the focus of a student's study and interests developed after his or her first semester and in consultation with his/her advisor and committee.
 COMM 6910 (Independent Study) courses are limited to 25% of total coursework counted toward the Program of Study.
 Students may take graduate offerings outside of the department offerings with input from their advisors and/or supervisory committees; these courses, as well, are limited to 25% of total coursework counted toward the Program of Study.